colintheshots/MarkdownTwain/README.md

 With MarkdownTwain, developers can easily add a Markdown editor and viewer to their Android applications, allowing users to easily format and style their text with Markdown syntax.

+Note: MarkdownTwain was created by Colin Lee while working at Meetup.com.
+The package was migrated to colintheshots.com with the change in Meetup ownership.
+Maven package information has changed.
+Use the new com.colintheshots name to get the latest updates.

 ## Features

 - Syntax highlighting for Markdown text